-The protection of IT systems against internal or external attacks is a strategically important task for planning and operating such systems.
-Industry and economy require more security experts with a profound knowledge in computer science and especially networks.
-Important aspects in the application of security measures are the systematic configuration and monitoring of IT infrastructures.
-Graduates of this specialization area have broad job opportunities ranging from the design, implementation, and administration of security strategies, the administration of systems, networks, and security policies, the application of cryptography as well as knowledge of the legal environment in the security area.
-The profound technical education in this area allows a career in research and development alike.
+The protection of IT systems against internal and external attacks is a strategically important task for planning and operating IT infrastructures.
+The specialization in Networks and Security qualifies students for the systematic planning, configuration and monitoring of (networked) IT systems.
+Graduates acquire solid capabilities in the design, implementation, and administration of security strategies, the administration of systems, networks, and security policies, the application of cryptography as well as the understanding and implementation of legal requirements in the security domain.
+The profound technical education in this area allows for a career both in research and development.